| Plant Cell Rep |

 The map of the plastome insertion is shown in Fig. 1.

-In the experiments presented, the operon containing the promoter and 5
+In the experiments presented, the operon containing the promoter and 5 -UTR of

 the plastid psbA gene was inserted between the plastid genes trnN